 Although I work eclectically, I would describe myself primarily as "an

 attachment therapist."
-I believe that a person's
+I believe that a person's early attachment

 experiences hold the key to both their pain and their healing.
-To me,
+To

-Ainsworth, that is the most useful way of assessing any good
+Mary Ainsworth, that is the most useful way of assessing any good

 relationship, particularly a therapeutic one.